Gray-Box Nonlinear Feedback Optimization: Constrained Time-Varying Feedback Optimization

-Theorem \ref{thm:track_performance} quantifies the finite-time tracking error as a function of the initial condition, the number of iterations, and the supremum of the per-step variation of optimal solutions.
-The influence of the initial condition is vanishing exponentially.
-The solution $w_T$ will asymptotically converge to a neighborhood of the optimal solution $u_T^*$, and the radius of this neighborhood is proportional to $\sigma_{u^*}$ and the weighted accumulation of $\{\gamma_k\}$.
-As discussed above in Lemma~\ref{lem:acc_hybrid_grad}, the formula of $\gamma_k$ suggests the interplay of the error of the approximate sensitivity and the bias of the gradient estimate, which correspond to the model-based direction \eqref{eq:hybrid_gradient_TV_MB} and the model-free estimate \eqref{eq:hybrid_gradient_TV_MF}, respectively.
+\cref{thm:track_performance} quantifies the finite-time tracking error through the initial condition, the number of iterations, and the supremum of the variation of optimal solutions.
+The solution $w_T$ asymptotically converges to a neighborhood of the optimal solution $u_T^*$, and the radius of this neighborhood is proportional to $\sigma_{u^*}$ and the weighted accumulation of $\{\gamma_k\}$.
+Different from \cite{ajalloeian2020inexact,ospina2022feedback}, in \eqref{eq:track_err_iss_upper_bd} the terms involving $\gamma_k$ (cf.~\eqref{eq:upper_bd_dist_grad_overall}) characterize the interplay of the sensitivity error and the bias due to stochastic exploration, balancing the influences of model-based \eqref{eq:hybrid_gradient_TV_MB} and model-free directions \eqref{eq:hybrid_gradient_TV_MF} through combination coefficients.